BYLAWS OF THE THE AMERICAS HEPATO-PANCREATO-BILIARY ASSOCIATION, INC

 - Honorary Membership shall be considered for those distinguished individuals who have made exceptional contributions in the fields of hepatic, pancreatic or biliary disease whether clinical or scientific.
 Honorary membership may be proposed by any Member for consideration by the Executive Council, which will seek approval from the membership at its next Annual Meeting.
 Honorary Members do not have voting rights, are excluded from holding office, and are exempt from the annual dues.

-- Candidate Membership shall be available to any student, resident or fellow enrolled in a program of medical education or research.
-Candidate members must convert to active members at the conclusion of their training.
-The requirements for Candidate membership shall be provision of a statement from an active AHPBA member verifying the training status of the Candidate applicant and the expected date of conclusion of training.
+- Junior Membership shall be available to any student, resident or fellow enrolled in a program of medical education or research.
+Junior members must convert to active members at the conclusion of their training.
+The requirements for Junior membership shall be provision of a statement from an active AHPBA member verifying the training status of the Junior applicant and the expected date of conclusion of training.

-- Allied Health Membership shall be offered to any health care provider who is not a physician or scientist.
+- Advanced Practice Provider Membership shall be offered to any health care provider who is not a physician or scientist.
 This includes, but is not limited to registered nurses, licensed practical nurses, clinical nurse practitioners, clinical trial managers, physician assistants, and technologists.
-Allied Health members do not have voting privileges and are excluded from holding office, but will receive journals and other benefits of membership.
+Advanced Practice Provider members do not have voting privileges and are excluded from holding office, but will receive journals and other benefits of membership.

 - Applicants must submit a completed application.
 The Membership Committee will review the applications and make recommendations to the Executive Council.
 Membership commences on payment of the annual dues.
 There may be an application fee set by the Executive Committee.

 - Irrespective of type, membership to the AHPBA will be terminated if they: